 Eviction Diversion Helps Tenants

 If all parties agree to mediate, a staff member of PEDP will assign the mediation to a PEDP contract mediator.
 A staff member or a contract mediator will then coordinate a Zoom mediation.
-This Zoom mediation can last up to 2 hours and is completely free of charge.
-The mediation is an opportunity for the parties to express their respective positions and work towards a resolution of the outstanding issues associated with the tenancy (for example, past due rent due owed to the landlord or repairs requested by the tenant).
+The Zoom mediation typically lasts 30 minutes to an hour and is completely free of charge.
+The mediation is an opportunity for the parties to express their respective positions and work towards a resolution of the outstanding issues associated with the tenancy (for example, past-due rent due owed to the landlord or repairs requested by the tenant).
 If an agreement is reached at mediation (which is entirely voluntary - the mediator has no decision-making authority and cannot make either party reach an agreement or sign a document), then the mediator will memorialize the agreement.
 For cases that have been filed with the Court, this Agreement can be filed with the Court and will become a Court Order.
 In most cases, the Agreement will end the litigation.
 For cases that have not been filed with the Court, this Agreement becomes a binding contract between the parties.

 Frequently Asked Questions